Arkansas man charged with trying to blow up car outside Pentagon

 NUMBER OF US TROOPS DIAGNOSED WITH TRAUMATIC BRAIN INJURIES AFTER IRAN ATTACK RISES TO 64

-The press release said the officer attempted to subdue Richardson, but he managed to get away, before running across the parking lot toward Virginia State Route 110 and onto Virginia State Route 27.
+The news release said the officer tried to subdue Richardson, but he managed to get away, before running across the parking lot toward Virginia State Route 110 and onto Virginia State Route 27.
 Security camera footage also caught Richardson jumping over a fence, into Arlington National Cemetery.

-He was later discovered by the Pentagon Force Protection Agency Police Emergency Response Team, near Arlington House.
+The Pentagon Force Protection Agency Police Emergency Response Team later spotted him near Arlington House.

-Authorities searched the suspect and found a cigarette lighter, gloves and court documents related to one of his past arrests on or about Feb.
+Investigators searched the suspect and found a cigarette lighter, gloves and court documents related to one of his past arrests on or about Feb.
 22, for two counts of felony assault on a law enforcement officer in Arlington County.

+Court documents also showed that the owner of the car was an active-duty service member and did not have any connection to Richardson.

 CLICK HERE FOR THE FOX NEWS APP